ADHD in Children & Adults

 What is Executive Dysfunction?

-Common signs of executive dysfunction include::
+Some common signs of executive dysfunction include the following:

 - Forgetting to complete tasks